J. Jonah Jameson: Heroic Age

-During the "Heroic Age" storyline, J. Jonah Jameson witnesses the reformation of the Avengers. and is later targeted by an assassin called the Extremist.

-After Spider-Man saves New York from a bomb planted by Doctor Octopus, Jameson is met by his son and Steve Rogers and talked into holding a ceremony to give Spider-Man the key to the city (much to his chagrin).
-At the same time, he cashes his shares of the Daily Bugle, giving the money to Robbie Robertson so that he can rebuild Front Line into the new Daily Bugle.

-During the events of the "Big Time" storyline, Alistair Smythe attempts to kill J. Jonah Jameson at the time when Marla hooked Peter up with Max Modell of Horizon Labs.
-Marla shields her husband, saving his life, but she dies in the process.
-Holding Marla, Jameson does not blame Spider-Man this time, but instead blames himself.

-During the attacks of the villain Massacre, Jameson comforts a boy named Liam who lost his mother when Massacre attacked the bank she was visiting.
-Jameson plans to have Alistair Smythe receive the death penalty (not only because he is a murderer, but also for what happened to his wife Marla).
-After Spider-Man defeats Massacre, he prevents the police from killing him then hands him over to the police.
-Jameson berates Spider-Man for saving the life of a murderer.
-However, Spider-Man reminds Jameson of Spider-Man's personal policy that "no one dies".

 During the "Spider-Island" storyline, J. Jonah Jameson's popularity as the mayor has plummeted and his Anti-Spider-Man Squad is considered to be a huge tax drain.
-Jameson is shown to have been infected with spider powers and soon mutates into a spider-like creature.
-As this mutated creature, Jameson nearly kills Allistair Smythe, partly due to fact that he was responsible for the death of Jameson's wife.
+Jameson is shown to have been infected with spider powers and mutates into a spider-like creature.
+Jameson nearly kills Alistair Smythe, partly due to fact that he was responsible for the death of Jameson's wife.
 Jameson is eventually cured of the spider-virus, along with the rest of the citizens of New York.

-During the Ends of the Earth storyline, Mayor Jameson shuts down Horizon Labs (albeit without a court order) on the accusation that it conducts dangerous experiments and harbors criminals such as Morbius.
+During the Ends of the Earth storyline, Jameson shuts down Horizon Labs on the accusation that it conducts dangerous experiments and harbors criminals such as Morbius.
 Max Modell's lawyer Hector Baez fights the company's accusations.
-Jameson places the city under martial law, with his Anti-Spider-Man Squad patrolling the streets to prevent any looting during the "Ends of the Earth" storyline.
-However, when Horizon Labs returns as heroes, Jameson is forced to re-open their New York facilities to save face, though he still demands the expulsion of Morbius.
+Jameson places the city under martial law, with his Anti-Spider-Man Squad patrolling the streets to prevent any looting.